Lattice QCD at finite temperature and density: Finite density: CEP status, phase boundary, and low- strategies

 \paragraph{Predictions and updated constraints on the CEP.} Beyond general bounds, a number of lattice-informed estimates of the CEP location have appeared in recent years~\cite{Schmidt:2025ppy}.
 A useful overview is based on the compilation plot shown in~\cite{Lysenko:2024hqp}, which indicates that existing CEP estimates broadly populate $T_{\rm CEP}\sim 80$--$120~\mathrm{MeV}$ and $\mu_{B,{\rm CEP}}\sim 400$--$650~\mathrm{MeV}$, depending on the methodology and assumptions.
 Representative examples include: (i) a Lee--Yang-edge (LYE) extrapolation from simulations at imaginary $\mu_B$ by the Bielefeld--Parma group (on $N_\tau=6$), \( (T_{\rm CEP},\mu_{B,{\rm CEP}})=(105^{+8}_{-18},\,422^{+80}_{-35})~\mathrm{MeV} \)~\cite{Clarke:2024ugt}; (ii) an LYE-based analysis constrained by HotQCD Taylor coefficients up to $\mathcal{O}(\mu_B^8)$ (on $N_\tau=8$), yielding an illustrative estimate \( (T_{\rm CEP},\mu_{B,{\rm CEP}})\approx(100,\,580)~\mathrm{MeV} \)~\cite{Basar:2023nkp}; (iii) a constant-entropy construction using lattice inputs for the entropy density and $\mu_B$-dependence at $\mu_B=0$ (with $\mu_Q=\mu_S=0$), reporting \( (T_{\rm CEP},\mu_{B,{\rm CEP}})=(114.3\pm6.9,\,602.1\pm62.1)~\mathrm{MeV} \)~\cite{Shah:2024img}.
 Functional approaches constrained by lattice information give compatible ranges with \( (T_{\rm CEP},\mu_{B,{\rm CEP}})\approx(105\text{--}115,\,600\text{--}650)~\mathrm{MeV} \)~\cite{Fischer:2026uni}.
 Overall, these estimates tend to lie at relatively low $T_{\rm CEP}$, consistent with the lattice upper bound $T_{\rm CEP}\lesssim 125~\mathrm{MeV}$ inferred from the chiral-limit curvature analysis discussed earlier.

 Updated results from Wuppertal--Budapest provide significantly strengthened constraints on the CEP location based on first-principles lattice input.
 In particular, building on the constant-entropy strategy, they combine a new high-precision, continuum-extrapolated $\mu_B=0$ equation of state (using $N_\tau=8,10,12,16$) with new simulations at imaginary chemical potential under strangeness neutrality, and scan constant-entropy contours continued from imaginary to real $\mu_B$.
 With the current precision they exclude, at the $2\sigma$ level, the existence of a CEP for $\mu_B<450~\mathrm{MeV}$~\cite{Borsanyi:2025dyp}.
-A complementary Lee--Yang-zero analysis of high-statistics data on $16^3\times 8$ lattices finds a best-fit $T_{\rm CEP}=55.8^{+6.3}_{-7.9}~\mathrm{MeV}$ and implies an $84\%$ probability that no CEP exists below $T_{\rm CEP}<103~\mathrm{MeV}$~\cite{Adam:2025phc}.
+A complementary Lee--Yang-zero analysis of high-statistics data on $16^3\times 8$ lattices finds a best-fit $T_{\rm CEP}=55.8^{+6.3}_{-7.9}~\mathrm{MeV}$ and implies an $84\%$ probability that the CEP either lies at $T_{\rm CEP}<103~\mathrm{MeV}$ or does not exist~\cite{Adam:2025phc}.
 An important caveat applies to this Lee--Yang-zero inference: it relies on modeling/extrapolating the temperature dependence of the Lee--Yang zeros beyond the temperature window directly constrained by the available lattice input (typically $T\gtrsim120$--$130~\mathrm{MeV}$), motivating more direct first-principles information at lower temperatures.

 \paragraph{QCD phase boundary at nonzero $\mu_B$.} Along the crossover boundary, two complementary lattice strategies have recently been pursued: strangeness-neutral proxy contours in staggered formulations, and hadronic correlator probes in Wilson-fermion calculations.